 By Euler's formula, we have

-We will use discharging method to complete the proof.
+We will use the discharging method to complete the proof.
 The initial charge of every vertex $v$ is $\deg_{K^{\dagger}}(v) - 4$, and the initial charge of every face $f$ is $\deg_{K^{\dagger}}(f) - 4$.
-By \eqref{EQ2}, the sum of all the elements' charge is $-8$.
-We then transfer some charge from $7^{+}$-vertices to $3$-faces, such that the final charge of every element except $7$-vertex is nonnegative, hence there exists a $7$-vertex such that its final charge is negative and the local structure is desired.
+By \eqref{EQ3}, the sum of all the elements' charge is $-8$.
+We then transfer some charge from the $7^{+}$-vertices to the $3$-faces, such that the final charge of every face and every $8^{+}$-vertex is nonnegative, thus there exists a $7$-vertex such that its final charge is negative and the local structure is desired.